GJeannin0/BlogPost/index.md

 Another problem is that the array is not expandable.
 Using a small size may be more efficient for the typical data, but prevents the program from running with larger data sets.

-The standard library includes vectors that can avoid these problems, however vectors take a lot of memory, so I was tasked to implement a dynamic array to better optimize the game engine.
+The standard library includes vectors that can avoid these problems, and the DynArray is a simpler vector.

 Both of these problems can be avoided by reallocating an array when it needs to expand.
 This is exactly what my DynArray does, let's see how it operates.